da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 * developer@machine = development workstation
 * DNSCore = clone of the git repository

+### Prerequisites

+To build DNS Core successfully you'll need at least a developer engine with
+* JAVA 1.6
+* MAVEN
+* Grails 2.2.4 in order to compile DA-WEB

 ### Continuous Delivery Workflow

 * Commit and push regularly.
 Ideally after every small task.
 If necessary divide bigger tasks in smaller subtasks.